jetbrains-academy/AMazing/Building the Maze/Create a Cell/task.md

 The maze can be represented as a grid of cells.
-Each maze cell has unique 2D coordinates (x, y), which define its position within the grid, and from two to four neighbors: two in the case of the corner cells like (1, 1) or (1, 3) in the example below and four in the case of the inner cells, e.g., (2, 2).
+Each maze cell has unique 2D coordinates
+<span style="white-space: nowrap">(x, y)</span>, which define its position within the grid, and from two to four neighbors: two in
+the case of the corner cells like <span style="white-space: nowrap">(1, 1)</span> or <span style="white-space: nowrap">(1, 3)</span>
+in the example below and four in the case of the inner cells, e.g., <span style="white-space: nowrap">(2, 2)</span>.
 A cell may have walls on the north, east, south, or west side.

 <style>